Messina Sicily, Italy Travel Guide

 Immerse yourself in Messina's cultural scene.

-Always confirm the latest opening hours and any reservation requirements for museums and heritage sites, as these can vary seasonally or due to local events.
+Always confirm the latest opening hours and any reservation requirements for visiting museums and heritage sites, as these can vary seasonally or due to local events.

 Many of Messina's attractions in the city center are within walking distance of each other, making comfortable shoes a valuable item for exploration.